coderefinery/git-intro/content/basics.md

 - During code review, you can help each other improving commit messages.
 ```

+But remember: it is better to make any commit, than no commit.
+Especially in small projects, weight the benefit with the time it takes.

 ## Ignoring files and paths with .gitignore